Here's how to write a great technical resume

 What makes a technical resume different?

-Hiring managers and recruiters scan first.
+Hiring managers and recruiters will scan first.
 They’re looking for:

 This is why technical resume tips focus less on design and more on structure and clarity.

-Before worrying about fonts or colours, get the foundations right.
+Before worrying about fonts or formation, get the foundations right.

 How to write a technical resume that gets read